 Fruit and vegetables may also carry pests that can infect plants.
 Such diseases and pests can have a devastating effect on livestock, crops, or the environment.

-Animal-related products may also risk human health from diseases, residues or contaminants (for example, from fish, honey or untreated animal hides).
+Animal-related products may also risk human health from diseases (for example, from fish, honey, or untreated animal hides).

 There are rules on what holidaymakers can and can't bring back with them from their trip.

-Personal imports of meat or meat products and milk or dairy products are banned from most countries outside the EU.
-There are also strict controls on bringing the following products:
+For example, personal imports of meat or meat products and milk or dairy products are banned from most countries outside the EU.

 Illegal products will be seized and destroyed, and anyone caught carrying prohibited items risks prosecution and a fine.